Twitchkidd/dot-eater/README.md

 # dot-eater!

 Still working on it!
 The player moves (only a little wonkily!) and collects dots, very exciting!
-Sorry it's not responsive at all, at the moment it all runs on a 720x720 pixel grid, lol.
-Also the monsters don't move, and the win condition hasn't been written yet lol.
+Sorry it's not responsive at all, at the moment it all runs on a 720x720 pixel grid, lol. ~~Also the monsters don't move, and the win condition hasn't been written yet lol.~~ JK IT PLAYS!
+LINK: [LINK!](https://dot-eater.vercel.app/)

 ![Early build of the dot-eater game](./public/Dot-Eater-2021-01-19.png)